lostcoaster/jandan-tucao-stat/README.md

 Current feature:
 - Shows notification when someone replies your comment.
 - Quick jump to replying comment.
+- Show quoted comments when mouse over the "@" symbol

 WIP:
 - Summary of *oo* and *xx*s.